-Students attend three sessions each week; two are lectures on the history of Brazilian slavery and abolition; the third is one dealing with what used to be called a "precept."
-The word comes from a Latin word for a command or instruction and is related to the idea of correct conduct; here, it has to do with a session designed to provide practical exercise in the skills of the historian.
-Thus, these third sessions will be devoted to the actual practice of history research and writing.
+Students attend three sessions between the Tuesdays and Thursdays of each week.
+Two of these are lectures on the history of Brazilian slavery and abolition; they take place Tuesdays' one session and on the first session taking place on Thursdays.
+Thursdays' second session is one dealing with what used to be called a "precept."
+The word comes from a Latin word for a command or instruction and is related to the idea of correct conduct.
+Here, it has to do with a session designed to provide practical exercise in the skills of the historian.
+Thus, these third sessions will be devoted to the actual practice of history research, discussion, and writing.
 It is designed to provide training, and emphasizes more interaction with the instructor in learning the practice of the discipline.